JoaquinBaixerasBuye/Performance-Characteristics-of-Motors/README.md

 https://colab.research.google.com/drive/1UWPAcBU4Qmdj4ttl0X2tdhNZlhglWAOC

 To use, click on link then Runtime -> Run all.
+This should produce an interactive plot at the bottom of the page.

 ## Figures in Main Text